 As the tallest building in Key West, Crowne Plaza Key West-La Concha has served as the location of a number of suicides.
 The hotel used to house a rooftop bar and one story tells of a man who ordered a glass of white wine, drank the wine and then jumped to his death.
 Over the years, bartenders have claimed to have white wine knocked out of their hands, possibly at the amusement of one of the spirits.

-Ernest Hemingway spent most of his Key West time at Crowne Plaza Key West-La Concha and even finished A Streetcar Named Desire within its walls.
-He used to request the same suite every time he visited and after his passing, the hotel recognized the room as the "Hemingway Suite."
-Guests who dare to spend the night in his room are supposedly awoken regularly in the night by moving objects and the TV being turned on.
+Ernest Hemingway spent most of his Key West time at Crowne Plaza Key West-La Concha.
+During his time in Key West, Hemingway wrote several of his novels (or at least parts of them), including 'For Whom the Bell Tolls,' 'Death in the Afternoon,' 'The Green Hills of Africa,' and several short stories, including 'The Snows of Kilimanjaro.'
+When at the Crowne Plaza Key West-La Concha, he regularly requested the same suite each visit, and after his passing, the hotel recognized the room as the "Hemingway Suite."
+Guests who dare to spend the night in his room are supposedly awoken regularly in the night by moving objects and the TV suddenly turning on.